 Last week, we discussed “What to look for in a 4G router” and the first question we asked ourselves was related to the “use-cases”.
-This week we will dive deeper into the various use cases of LTE routers and LTE modems.
+This week we will dive deeper into the various use cases of LTE or 5G routers and LTE or 5G modems.

 Similarly, kiosks can be connected to the cloud and the backend systems of the business via LTE routers.
 Kiosks by definition will be portable or in locations where wired Internet connectivity might be problematic to provision.

 The ultimate mobility of course is with vehicles, where Internet connectivity can easily be provided by LTE routers.
 The vehicles may be part of a specialty vehicle fleet where the internet is needed for various systems or applications running the vehicle, such as security cameras or telemetry data.
 Or perhaps the vehicles are part of a mass transportation system, such as buses or trains.
 For these vehicles, LTE routers can provide Internet connectivity for the passengers in the form of WiFi.
 Some other vehicular use cases include mobile clinics, bus libraries, first responders, law enforcement and others.